A World Of Her Own

 |

-A massive power failure blacks our New York City, parts of eight north-eastern States and parts of the Canadian provinces of Ontario and Quebec.
+A massive power failure on 9th November blacks our New York City, parts of eight north-eastern States and parts of the Canadian provinces of Ontario and Quebec.

-Ian Smith, Prime Minister of Southern Rhodesia, declares UDI on 11th November.
+Ian Smith, Prime Minister of Southern Rhodesia, issues a Unilateral Declaration of Independence on 11th November.
 In the UK emergency legislation is rushed through Parliament imposing trade sanctions against Rhodesia.

 On 24th November a 70mph speed limit is introduced on UK motorways.